 Some dividends are taxed at the same rate as ordinary income, while others are taxed at a lower rate.
 The rate of taxation is determined by how long you have owned the stock.
 Generally speaking, most dividends are taxed at the same rate as long-term capital gains, which is lower than the tax on ordinary income.

-- Qualified Dividends: In a basic sense, qualified dividends are dividends paid from stocks that you have owned for a while.
+In a basic sense, qualified dividends are dividends paid from stocks that you have owned for a while.
 They are taxed at the same rate as long-term capital gains.
-For most people this means you'll pay 15% on dividend income, though some wealthy people (anyone making more than $425,900 if single, $479,000 if married could pay as much as 20%.
-A single person earning less than $38,600 or married couple earning les than $77,200 will pay no tax on dividend income.
+For most people, this means you'll pay 15% on dividend income, though some wealthy people (anyone making more than $425,900 if single, $479,000 if married could pay as much as 20%.
+A single person earning less than $38,600 or a married couple earning less than $77,200 will pay no tax on dividend income.

 For the purposes of calculating the dividend tax, ordinary dividends are for stocks held more than 60 days during the 121-day period that begins 60 days before the ex-dividend date.
 In short, the best advice to avoid higher dividend taxes is to hold on to your stocks for a least a few months.
-(This rule is in place to discourage investors from getting income from a company that it did not invest in for very long.)
+(This rule is in place to discourage investors from collecting dividends from a company that they did not invest in for very long.)

 There are some cases where an investor may pay a higher tax rate on dividends regardless.
 Dividends from shares of real estate investment trusts (REITs), for example, are always taxed as ordinary income.

 If you own shares that paid dividends, you will likely receive a 1099-DIV tax form from your broker outlining how much you earned.
 This form will tell you whether the dividends should be taxed at the rate for qualified or non-qualified dividends.

 What if You Reinvest Your Dividends?